makersacademy/bowling-challenge/README.md

 Wrote a test for isComplete to return true after a strike and then a non strike roll.
 Red.

-- Added a condition to retun true if roll1 is 10 and roll2 is not null (i.e. filled).
+- Added a condition to return true if roll1 is 10 and roll2 is not null (i.e. filled).

+Green.

+Wrote a test for isComplete to return false after two strikes (third roll still available).

+- Added condition for roll 1 and roll2 both 10 to return false.

+Green.

+Wrote a test for isComplete to return true two strikes and then a third roll.
+Red.

+- Moved the check for roll3 being filled up to the top of the order.

+Green.